boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    to the customers but are not explicitly underpinned end to end across the provider network.

-   A variation on the scheme is that Flex-Algo {{?RFC9350}} is used.
-For example one Flex-Algo could use latency-based metrics and another Flex-Algo could use the IGP metric.
-There would be a many-to-one mapping of Network Slices to Flex-Algos.
+   A variation on the scheme is that Flex-Algorithm {{?RFC9350}} is used.
+For example, one Flex-Algorithm could use latency-based metrics and another Flex-Algorithm could use the IGP metric.
+There would be a many-to-one mapping of Network Slices to Flex-Algorithms.

    While Scheme 1 is technically feasible, it is vulnerable to unexpected changes in traffic patterns and/or network element